Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: RESULTS

 We generated an equivalent contour plot of $p$-values using our parameter grid $(A_{\mathrm{sys}}, P_{\mathrm{sys}})$ with phase variations $\phi_{\mathrm{sys}}$ of the sinusoidal structure in Figure (\ref{fig:pvalueContours}) for the general and frequency decreasing damped cases.
 We also show the marginalised posterior distributions of the recovered sky-averaged 21-cm signal parameters in Figure (\ref{fig:marginPost}).
 The $p$-value contour plots can similarly be divided into two categories of sinusoidal systematics, the high or low period case.

 For the base case where there is no systematic structure present inside the data ($A_{sys} = 0$ mK), we observe a $p$-value of $p \approx 0.07$.
-This is due to the true parameters for the sky-averaged 21-cm signal parameter pair ($\sigma_{21}, f_{0,21}$) being outside of the tightly constrained light red shaded $2\sigma$ region of the marginalised posterior distribution shown in Figure (\ref{fig:marginPost}).
-Nevertheless, we will consider this fit and $p$-value as well recovered given the compression rate of the posterior relative to the prior.
+This is due to the true parameters for the sky-averaged 21-cm signal parameter pair ($\sigma_{21}, f_{0,21}$) being outside of the tightly constrained light red shaded $2\sigma$ region of the marginalised posterior distribution shown in Figure (\ref{fig:marginPost}) which is attributed to the approximated foreground model we used in the modelling process.
+Nevertheless, we will consider this fit and $p$-value as well recovered given the compression rate of the prior to the posterior and the Bayes factor showing a preference for the signal model.

 For the high period cases of the sinusoidal structure, we find $p\approx 0$, therefore, the true signal parameters have unlikely been generated by the posterior distribution of the samples.
-Combining these findings with the Bayes factor contour plots, we can infer that the pipeline is able to extract a sky-averaged 21-cm signal but not the correct one, as these large oscillations are mimicking a sky-averaged 21-cm signal.
+Combining these findings with the Bayes factor contour plots, we can infer that the pipeline is able to extract a sky-averaged 21-cm signal but not the correct one, as these large oscillations are mimicking a sky-averaged 21-cm signal towards the higher frequency end where the foreground and noise contribution is weaker which is seen in the marginalised signal estimates.

 For the lower period cases, we find that the $p$-values are significantly higher than the base case when there is no systematic structure in the dataset.
-In this region, the dataset is too noisy that one can fit the true sky-averaged 21-cm signal shape into the noise.
-This can be seen in the marginalised posterior distributions which show weak signs of compression relative to the prior, therefore allowing a wider parameter range to fit this dataset.
-Furthermore, the Bayes Factor analysis has shown that in this parameter region the no signal model $M_2$ with fewer parameters is preferred.
+In this region, the systematic structure is superposing with the 21-cm signal, i.e. the sinusoidal structure is fitted as part of the 21-cm signal model engendering biased $p$-values.
+This can be seen in the marginalised posterior distribution, where the true signal parameter are within the contours and not as dominated by the systematic e.g. through major shifting of the central frequency $f_{0,21}$ or deeply enhancing the amplitude $A_{21}$.
+Additionally, the signal-to-noise ratio is also very low hence showing weaker signs of compression relative to the prior, therefore allowing a wider signal parameter range to fit these datasets.
+This is consistent with the Bayes factor analysis that shows in this parameter region the no signal model $M_2$ with fewer parameters is preferred.
 Hence, this region is unsuitable for successful sky-averaged 21-cm signal extraction if the systematics are left unmodelled.